julieenguyennn/iHubWebsite/README.md

 ## Files Structure & How to Use

-Please find the components_code file the codes for customizes elements of the new Innovation Hub website.
-Each component is noted with a hashtag.
+The three main files that you need to construct the components are:
+- components.html: create in text editor, can be used to change the texts.
+- components.css: change the styling of components.
+- components.js: create animations/motions for the components.

+Each component is noted within /* */.
-Please copy only the code under the hashtag of the elements you want to retrieve.
+Please copy only the code under the /* */ of the elements you want to retrieve.

 ## Notes
 These codes should only be used for the work at the Innovation Hub.